anubhavgoel61/ShellScripts/README.md

 # ShellScriptsIndex
 1. Bw6DeploymentScript.sh --> To deploy BW6.x services with a user friendly UI.
-2. Script for collecting all tibco bw instance names, their running status, restart BW and Hawk services for given set of servers.
+2. Script for performing Tibco BW 5 relatd tasks a below -->
 #a.
 Collect ALL TRAs(RUNNING+STOPPED) of specified DOMAIN.
 #b.
 Collect RUNNING TRAs ONLY.
 #c.
 Collect ALL TRAs (RUNNING+STOPPED) + their instance STATUS + share through mail.